datcuriousguy/Torch-NN-Project-3-Loan-Default-Risk-Assessment/README.md

     This is the period of time during which the loan is estimated to be paid off.
 A Shorter Loan Term correlates with a lower risk and a higher weight on the application.

+- Loan Purpose

+    Here, we evaluate whether the loan is for:

+    - Productive or Secure Purposes
+    - Non-Productive or Less-secure Purposes

+    Intuitively, using the loan for a productive or secure purpose is more preferable as opposed to otherwise.

 ---